GeoJSON-Net/GeoJSON.Net/README.md

 GeoJSON.Net is a .NET library for the [GeoJSON v1.0 specificaton](http://geojson.org/geojson-spec.html) and it uses and provides [Newtonsoft Json.NET](http://json.codeplex.com) converters for serialization and deserialization of GeoJSON data.

-##!!
-Project is no longer maintained / Up for grabs !!
-This project has started a long time ago because I needed something like it for a personal project back then but it never got much love and effort from me over, mostly because I ended / finished said personal project and never had any use for GeoJSON.Net myself.
-My own bits of code in it reflect the early stages back then and it would require some major overhaul if not re-write to be considered a lean, maintainable library.
-It never got past a v0.1.x and that was for a / several good reasons.

-As I cannot and want not devote any more personal, spare time on the project and would not want any users to think that it *is* actively under development / maintenance, I'd either declare it dead and remove it from NuGet or, if someone steps up, hand it over to one or multiple maintainers that might take better care of it.

-If you're interested and do intend to take better care of the project get in touch in the corresponding [issue #68](https://github.com/GeoJSON-Net/GeoJSON.Net/issues/68).

 ##Installation & Usage
 Well all you basically have to do is install the [GeoJSON.Net](https://www.nuget.org/packages/GeoJSON.Net/) NuGet package: